shreyadon/cheat_sheet/CheatSheet.md

 ### Class Array

-list of objects represeted with square brackets, [].
+list of objects represented with square brackets, [].

 **Creating an Array:**